-One of our dental professionals will thoroughly examine your mouth, gums, tongue, cheeks, and mouth visually for any of the telltale symptoms listed above.
-In addition, we have access to advanced equipment, including digital X-rays with Belmont Panoramic, that can help us more accurately diagnose any potential problems, including oral cancer.
+One of our dental professionals will thoroughly, visually examine your mouth, gums, tongue, and cheeks for any of the telltale symptoms listed above.
+In addition, we have access to advanced equipment, including digital X-rays with Belmont Panoramic, which can help us more accurately diagnose any potential problems, including oral cancer.

-By attending your regular, routine dental checkup with us, you will get an oral cancer screening every six months, regardless of your risk factors.
-But especially if you use tobacco or alcohol, it is important to get this screening at least twice a year so that we can identify potential signs of oral cancer early and start the necessary treatment as soon as possible.
+By attending your routine dental checkup with us, you will get an oral cancer screening in Longview, TX, every six months, regardless of your risk factors.
+But, especially if you use tobacco or alcohol, it is important to get this screening at least twice a year so that we can identify potential signs of oral cancer early and start the necessary treatment as soon as possible.